- Describe characteristics of safe indoor and outdoor environments.

 Although you can never prevent all accidents, taking these simple steps will help minimize serious risks to children.

 For more information on what to expect in this course and a list of the accompanying Learn, Explore and Apply resources and activities offered throughout the lessons, visit the Preschool Safe Environments Course Guide.

 Please note the References & Resources section at the end of each lesson outlines reference sources and resources to find additional information on the topics covered.
 As you complete lessons, you are not expected to review all the online references available.
 However, you are welcome to explore the resources further if you have interest, or at the request of your trainer, coach, or administrator.

 Your workplace has been designed with safety in mind.
 In this activity, you will identify features of outdoor spaces that help keep children safe.
-Download and print the Play Spaces Activity sheet below.
-As you watch the video on the outdoor spaces of different programs, use the attached Play Spaces Activity to record the features of the environment that keep children safe.
-When you are finished, discuss suggested responses with a coach, supervisor, or trainer.
-Compare your answers to the suggested responses.
+Read and review the Play Spaces Activity then watch the Outdoor Spaces Video which features outdoor play areas from different programs.
+Use the Play Spaces Activity to record the features of environments that keep children safe.
+When you are finished, compare your answers to the suggested responses and discuss with a trainer, coach, or administrator.

 Walk around your classroom or playground.
-Use the safety checklist provided by your program or one provided below.
-Talk about what you see with a co-worker, trainer, coach, or supervisor.
+Use the safety checklist provided by your program or one of those provided here.
+Talk about what you see with a co-worker, trainer, coach, or administrator.

 U.S. Consumer Product Safety Commission (n.d.).
-Public Playground Safety Checklist: Document # 327.
-Retrieved from https://www.cpsc.gov/safety-education/safety-guides/playgrounds/public-playground-safety-checklist
+Public playground safety checklist https://www.cpsc.gov/safety-education/safety-guides/playgrounds/public-playground-safety-checklist